24 Breathtaking Waterfalls You’ll Find in Oregon

 On these rough and rocky beaches, water flows and sprays every which way and direction, creating tide pools, whirlpools, churning inlets, and perpetually flowing, gloriously cascading waterfalls.

-21. Hug Point Falls
+21. Hug Point Falls – A Beach Waterfall Flowing Into the Ocean

 - Popularity: This is one of the most popular summertime destinations on the Oregon Coast.
 During the colder months, however, it’s equally lovely and much less crowded.

-Generally.
+Oregon is known for its abundance of waterfalls and 363 miles of pristine Pacific shoreline, rife with some of the best beaches in the country.
+But you generally don’t find these two wonders together.
 But this is Oregon we’re talking about, a place of almost incomprehensible natural beauty.
-So of course, if there’s a waterfall beach that exists, you’ll find it in Oregon.
+So, of course, if there’s a waterfall beach, you’ll find it in Oregon.

-And that’s exactly what awaits at Hug Point State Recreation Site: Hug Point Falls, a winsome waterfall located on its very own slice of the Oregon Coast.
+And that’s exactly what awaits at Hug Point State Recreation Site: Hug Point Falls, a winsome waterfall on its own slice of the Oregon Coast.
 This Oregon State Recreation Site is one of its most incredible treasures: a real-life beachside oasis with sea caves and an incredible coastal cascade.

-Within this fantasy, Hug Point Falls is a 15-foot waterfall that gently cascades down a sandstone drop-off.
-What makes this waterfall even more unique is that its viewing is limited by the ocean tides; the falls can only be safely accessed at low tide, so be sure and check the Oregon State Parks website’s tide chart before you go.
+Within this fantasy, Hug Point Falls is a 15-foot waterfall gently cascading down a sandstone drop-off.
+What makes this waterfall even more unique is that the ocean tides limit its viewing; the falls can only be safely accessed at low tide, so be sure to check the Oregon State Parks website’s tide chart before you go.
+It’s worth the advanced planning, however, during low tide, you'll discover pools teeming with ocean treasures: sea anemones, starfish, muscles, and even crabs!

-22. Short Sand Beach Falls
+22. Short Sand Beach Falls – A Hidden Coastal Forest Waterfall

 - Fun Fact: During high tide, the waterfall at Short Sand Beach empties straight into the ocean.

-Don’t overlook it, however, as Short Sand Beach is home to the beguiling Blumenthal Falls, a coastal cascade that trickles down the moss-covered cliff sides of the Oregon Coast.
-Visit after a heavy rainfall, and you’ll be pleasantly surprised by a rather impressive and rushing stream; at high-tide, the waterfall empties straight into the ocean.
+Don’t overlook it, however, as Short Sand Beach is home to the beguiling Blumenthal Falls, a coastal cascade trickling down the Oregon Coast's moss-covered cliff sides.
+Visit after a heavy rainfall, and you’ll be pleasantly surprised by a rather impressive and rushing stream; at high tide, the waterfall empties straight into the ocean.
+No matter when you visit, though, this cascade at Short Sands Beach is the best kind of hidden treasure.

 Top Waterfalls near Bend

 Central Oregon is a resplendent region full of mountains, forests, and rivers, making it an outdoor enthusiast's dream.
-And Bend certainly benefits from its killer location at the heart of it all.
+Bend certainly benefits from its killer location at the heart of it all.
+The mighty Deschutes flows quite literally through the town itself, providing some of the best kayaking and river rafting in Oregon—and also, as it were, some fantastic waterfalls to chase.

-23. Tumalo Falls
+23. Tumalo Falls – Bend’s Most Popular Waterfall View

 - Location: The Tumalo Falls Day Use Area within Deschutes National Forest.
 From Bend, you’ll travel 11.6 miles west on Skyliner's Road (4601), then 2.6 miles west on Forest Road 4603.